oprogramador/plezuro_js/doc/rst/source/tutorial/basics/operators/index.rst

     * "++"
     * "--"

-* double-argument operators (the first argument, the operator, the second argument;
+* double-argument operators (the zero argument, the operator, the first argument;
   from the evaluated at the end to the evaluated at the begin)

     * ";"